oplS17projects/Fake-News/README.md

 ## Deliverable and Demonstration

-When the project is done we should have a fully fuctional fake news genorator that will generate fake news by scraping real news off real news websites.
+When the project is done we should have a fully functional fake news generator that will generate fake news by scraping real news off real news websites.
 All appropriate modules will be unit tested to prove functionality.
 When we live demo it we will have some demo fake news stories already generated for examples.

 ## Architecture Diagram
 ![realnewsorfake](/realnewsorfake.png?raw=true "FAKE NEWS")

 1. You can give are program a text file.
-Which should be filled with multiple news stories or with stories that you want spliced into the new genorated file.
+Which should be filled with multiple news stories or with stories that you want spliced into the new generated file.
 2. Or you will be able to give the program a website which should like to real news stories.

    2a.
 The those stories will go though text file generator to get the data ready for the program to turn it into a Markov Model